gidago/Getting-and-Cleaning-Data/Codebook.md

 ###features [3] to [81]
 Set of variables filtered from initial set of 561.
-The set of variables that were estimated from these signals are:
+The set of variables that were estimated from these signals are: mean(): Mean value, std(): Standard deviation.
-           - mean(): Mean value
-           - std(): Standard deviation
 Additional vectors obtained by averaging the signals in a signal window sample.
-These are used on the angle() variable:
+These are used on the angle() variable: gravityMean, tBodyAccMean, tBodyAccJerkMean, tBodyGyroMean, tBodyGyroJerkMean
-           - gravityMean
-           - tBodyAccMean
-           - tBodyAccJerkMean
-           - tBodyGyroMean
-           - tBodyGyroJerkMean

  - num
  - Features are normalized and bounded within [-1,1]